Rethinking Publication: A Certification Framework for AI-Enabled Research: Abstract

 \textbf{Background:} AI research pipelines now generate a substantial and growing fraction of publishable academic output, including work that meets existing peer review standards for quality and novelty.
 The publication system was designed when human authorship of all research was universal and has no principled basis for evaluating knowledge whose producer is automated.

-\textbf{Objective:} This paper proposes a two-layer certification framework that separates knowledge quality assessment from human contribution grading, enabling the publication system to handle pipeline-generated work consistently and honestly without requiring new institutions.
+\textbf{Objective:} This paper proposes a two-layer certification framework that separates knowledge quality assessment from human contribution grading, enabling the publication system to handle pipeline-generated work consistently without requiring new institutions.

 \textbf{Methods:} Normative-analytical methodology, conceptual analysis, framework design against four explicit constraints, and dry-run validation against two representative submission cases spanning the key attribution scenarios.